UWrc-hyak/ckpt-analysis/README.md

 ### Observations

 * It seems like most folks have adapted to the `ckpt` time limit and use it for short jobs except in rare cases.
+98% of summed job time is less than the current limit (305 min).
 * Although unlikely, if the current mean run time remains consistent (42 - 52 min), increasing `ckpt` time limit by a few hours would not change dramatically change the run time distribution on `ckpt`.

 > For example,  when considering only COMPLETED, REQUEUED, and PREEMPTED job states, (n=576,873 jobs), the majority of jobs are under the current limit (560,514 jobs;97%) and if the time limit were increased to 10 hours 568,996 jobs would be under the limit (99%) or a difference of 8,482 jobs.
+Preempted would still be preempted.

-* However, a minor increse might mean that a small percentage of jobs (2%) do not have to be requeued, saving some SLURM traffic.
+* However, a minor increse might mean that a small percentage of jobs (maybe 2%) do not have to be requeued, saving some SLURM traffic.
 * Increasing `ckpt` time limit would probably lead to more `ckpt` traffic in general since folks will adpat to the new time limit and start sending jobs that migh tbe expected to take longer, and could expand `ckpt` usage by demo accounts.
 * There was a weak but significant postitive linear relationship between job run time and requsted job time (`sbatch` directive `--time=`) (R-squared = 0.129).
 However, the data violates the assumption normality.
 Folks are requesting adequate time for their jobs, but there are some cases of requesting very long time limits I suppose to gaurenteed the job will finish.